changsanjiang/SJVideoPlayer/README.md

 ___

 ### Recently updated
-* Added a new control layer(3/22/2018), The difference with the default control layer is that it is lightweight.
+* Added a new control layer(3/22/2018), The difference with the default control layer is that it's lightweight.
 ```Objective-C
 _videoPlayer = [SJVideoPlayer lightweightPlayer];
 ```